RobotOptimist/macivor/content/blog/the-road-to-dev.md

 If you were wise in your previous position and made friends and had a decent network then that makes you even more valuable.
 With a little time you can be someone who knows where to get that requirement clarified, or steers the a coworker ( or even the team! ) around a critical detail that only someone experienced in business operations would know.
 This is particularly true if you work in a field with complicated processes, like insurance or finance.
 You are made of gold if you've already got insight into existing systems and processes.

 Of course that's not for everyone.
 Also, many people turn to code to flee their old job, not to return and conquer it.
+In fact, even though I label this as "easy" few people lay the ground work necessary to make this a reality.
+It does require a fair amount of networking.
+It does require you not hate your old employer.
+It is easier for people with office backgrounds.
+These differences add up to a big advantage.
+However, if this is you then you should definitely try this route.

+Use every advantage at your disposal.

 ## The Traditional Way